MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Update-M365TeamsApp.md

 ```

 ### -Groups

-List of all the groups for whom the app is enabled or disabled
+List of all the groups for whom the app is enabled or disabled.

 ```yaml
 Type: String[]